 How Many Lacquer Coats Should You Apply To Wood?

-Apply at least three coats of lacquer to achieve the desired finish, allowing for complete drying between each coat to prevent white discoloration spots.
+Apply at least three coats of lacquer on wood to achieve the desired finish, allowing for complete drying between each coat to prevent white discoloration spots.
 You may add more coats as needed to obtain the preferred result.

 Is it Okay to Thin Lacquer Using Acetone?